 In addition to providing health care and coverage for low-income people, Kaiser Permanente’s community investments include grants, sponsorships, in-kind donations, and volunteerism.
-To learn more about what we do, visit our section of the northern California annual report.
+To learn more about what we do, please view the 2018 Community Health Snapshot.

 Kaiser Permanente provides financial support to local nonprofit health and human service organizations with an emphasis on reaching low-income, under resourced communities.
 To qualify for consideration, grant requests must be focused on meeting at least one of the funding priorities outlined below.